sr99622/libonvif/README.md

   The application will host a proxy server and allow other instances of the application configured as clients to connect over the local network to the cameras proxied by the server.
 The server backend is provided by [Media MTX](https://github.com/bluenviron/mediamtx).
 The application will download the appropriate binary executable file from the developer github page and copy it to the python environment bin folder.
 If you prefer to use your own Media MTX binary, the location can be set with the directory control.

+  Diagnostic messages from the MediaMTX server may be visible in the terminal if the application is started from the command line.
+The Log Level selector can be used to tailor the verbosity of the messages.

+* HTTP Server

+  The application can host links to Video streams that can be accessed using a Web browser.
+The port number 8800.

+* Alarm Broadcasting

   Alarm broadcasting by the server can be controlled using the 'Alarm Broadcasting' group box.
 This function will broadcast a single UDP packet containing the alarm states for all cameras on the server at an interval of once per second.
 The UDP packet can be received by any machine on the broadcast network.

   For server hosts running Windows, broadcasting is limited to the network with the highest priority.
 The Network combo box in this case will have only one entry which corresponds to the highest priority network.
 Please see the section in Notes -> Network Priority on Multi Homed Hosts to view instructions on how to set network priority.
 Linux and Mac OS hosts are able to select the network on which to broadcast alarms.